OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 GachaBallDefinition: Refers to the static, predefined template or blueprint for a specific type of GachaBall (e.g., "Warrior Type A," "Healing Potion Type B").
 These are stored as game resources (.tres files in Godot) and define all inherent characteristics of that GachaBall type.
 GachaBallInstance: Refers to a live, unique, individual GachaBall existing within the game during a run.
 Each GachaBallInstance is created based on a GachaBallDefinition template but possesses its own unique identifier (ball_uuid using a unique string generator) and can have dynamic state (like current HP and PWR, equipped items on inventory, status effects, current location slot).
 Players collect and manage GachaBallInstances.
 GachaBall: The general, player-facing term for these collectible entities, encompassing both Units and Items.
 5.2.
-GachaBallDefinition (Templates/Definitions)
+GachaBall Definition (Templates)
-Each type of GachaBall in the game is defined by a GachaBallDefinition entry.
-This data is immutable during gameplay and serves as the blueprint for creating GachaBallInstances.
+Each type of GachaBall in the game is defined by a GachaBall Definition.
+This data is immutable during gameplay and serves as the blueprint for creating GachaBall Instances.
-Common Attributes for all GachaBallDefinition:
+Common Attributes for all GachaBall Definitions:
-id: (StringName) A unique programmatic identifier for this GachaBall type (e.g., "unit_warrior_t1", "item_sword_common").
+*   `id`: (StringName) A unique programmatic identifier for this GachaBall type.
-display_name_key: (String) A localization key for the player-facing name (e.g., "Warrior," "Common Sword").
+*   `display_name_key`: (String) A localization key for the player-facing name.
-description_key: (String) A localization key for the player-facing description, including flavor text and a summary of its function or abilities.
+*   `description_key`: (String) A localization key for the player-facing description.
-icon_texture: (Texture2D Resource Path) The visual icon used to represent this GachaBall type in UI elements.
+*   `icon`: (Texture2D) The visual icon used to represent this GachaBall type.
-tier: (Integer, typically 0-3) Indicates its general power level, rarity grouping, and the Gacha Machine tier it primarily belongs to.
-Tier 0: Typically reserved for Hero Units.
-Tier 1: Common GachaBalls.
-Tier 2: Uncommon GachaBalls.
-Tier 3: Rare and Legendary GachaBalls.
-rarity: (Enum: RarityLevel) Specifies its rarity (COMMON, UNCOMMON, RARE, LEGENDARY).
-This influences acquisition chances and often correlates with power.
+*   `tier`: (Integer) Indicates its general power level (typically 1-3).
-ball_category: (Enum: GachaBallCategory) Defines whether the GachaBall is a UNIT or an ITEM.
+*   `category`: (Enum: GachaBallCategory) Defines whether the GachaBall is a UNIT or an ITEM.
+*   `item_slot_count`: (Integer) For UNITs, defines the number of item slots they possess.

 5.3.
-GachaBallInstance (Live Entities)
+GachaBall Instance (Live Entities)
-A GachaBallInstance is a specific, unique occurrence of a GachaBall within the game world during a run.
+A GachaBall Instance is a specific, unique occurrence of a GachaBall within the game world during a run.
 Players interact with and manage these instances.
-Common Attributes for all GachaBallInstances:
+Common Attributes for all GachaBall Instances:
-definition_id: (StringName) Stores the id of the GachaBallData this instance is based on, allowing lookup of its base properties.
+*   `definition_id`: (StringName) Stores the ID of the GachaBall Definition this instance is based on.
-ball_uuid: (String) A universally unique identifier (UUID) generated when the instance is created, distinguishing it from all other instances, even those of the same type.
-This is crucial for tracking individual GachaBalls.
+*   `ball_uuid`: (String) A universally unique identifier (UUID) for this specific instance.
-current_location_state: (Enum: LocationState) Tracks the current logical position or status of this instance within the game (e.g., in the RunInventory tier 1 inventory slot 13, on the player's Bench slot 2, equipped on another Unit slot 1, in a Gacha Machine's drawable pool tier 2 inventory slot 6, etc.).
-instance_specific_modifiers: (Data Structure, e.g., Dictionary or Array) Stores any temporary or permanent modifications applied directly to this instance that deviate from its base GachaBallDefinition (e.g., persistent stat increases from certain events, current status effect applications).
+*   `origin_uuid`: (String) The UUID of the GachaBall Instance this was merged from, if applicable.
+*   `equipped_item_uuids`: (Array of Strings) Stores the UUIDs of any Item GachaBall Instances currently equipped.
 5.4.
 Unit GachaBalls
 Unit GachaBalls represent the characters that players deploy in battles.
 Specific GachaBallDefinition Attributes for Units: